Hindus for Human Rights: United States

+International

+Hindus for Human Rights has affiliate organizations in the UK and Australia.

-In 2024 Hindus for Human Rights UK led campaigns against the organising of Hindu nationalist groups around the UK general election and against the fact that the “Mayor of London’s annual Diwali” event was organised by the VHP (UK) and other groups that promote or support Hindutva.
-HfHR UK wrote an open letter to the Mayor of London that was signed by a number of prominent South Asian diasporic organisations, party political groups, and prominent individuals.
+In 2024, Hindus for Human Rights UK led campaigns against the organising of Hindu nationalist groups around the UK general election and against the fact that the "Mayor of London's annual Diwali" event was organised by the VHP (UK) and other groups that promote or support Hindutva.
+Hindus for Human Rights UK wrote an open letter to the Mayor of London that was signed by a number of prominent South Asian diasporic organisations, party political groups, and prominent individuals.

+In the United Kingdom in 2026, HfHR UK criticized the inclusion of Vishwa Hindu Parishad UK in London's City Hall-backed Diwali celebrations.